Russia men's national ice hockey team: Bragin's team

 Bragin proceeded to win the 2020–21 Euro Hockey Tour with a 10–2 record.
 At the 2021 IIHF World Championship, Russia went 6–1 in the group stage but then lost in the quarter-finals to Canada, which finished with a 3–4 record in the group stage but went on to win the tournament.
 Bragin was replaced by Alexei Zhamnov in September 2021.

 Zhamnov's team

 With Zhamnov the Russian national team participated at the 2022 Olympics in Beijing (under the Russian Olympic Committee flag and the moniker ROC), where they reached the second Olympic final in a row, losing to Finland 1–2 and winning silver medals.

 After the Russian invasion of Ukraine, the International Ice Hockey Federation suspended Russia from all levels of competition.
 In April 2022, the Federation banned Russia from participating in the 2023 IIHF World Championship.

-Despite the ban, the team participated in the 2023 Channel One Cup, alongside Kazakhstan and Belarus.
+Due to the ban, a second Russian team consisting of players under 25 took part in the 2023 Channel One Cup alongside the main roster, and newcomers Kazakhstan and Belarus.